NafisRayan/ST-PublicChat/README.md

 - **Real-time Chatting**: Users can send messages in real-time, which are immediately visible to all participants in the chatroom.
 - **User Identification**: Users can enter a username to identify themselves in the chatroom.
 - **Message Timestamps**: Each message is timestamped, providing context on when it was sent.
+- **News Scraping Feature**: Users can toggle the display of the latest news articles directly within the chatroom.
+This feature allows for quick access to current events and headlines, enhancing the overall experience of the chatroom.
 - **Automatic Database Clearing**: The chatroom messages are automatically cleared every 10 minutes to keep the conversation fresh and manageable.
 - **Auto-refresh**: The chatroom auto-refreshes every 3 seconds to ensure users see the latest messages without manual reloading.